Jawn Martyr of Karbala Lamented

 His Highness Raja Mohammad Amir Ahmad Khan (1914-1973)

-On the 14th of November 2014 this marsiyah became the Shiʿah Institute Press’s first publication and the first volume in the Shiʿah Heritage of South Asia series.
-This work consists of four rubaʿiyat, a salam of forty verses, and a marisyah of 172 stanzas, adding in total 1,104 verses of poetry to the Urdu literary canon.
-The book also contains an Urdu introduction as well as a foreword by Sayyid Amjad H. Shah Naqavi, a preface by S. H. Rizvi, and an introduction by Peter Knapczyk written in English.
+This work consists of four rubaʿiyat, a salam of forty verses, and a marsiyah of 172 stanzas, adding a total of 1,104 verses to the Urdu literary canon.
+The book also contains an Urdu introduction by Sharib Rudaulvi (1932–2023) a giant figure in Urdu literature and former faculty member of Jawaharlal Nehru University, New Delhi, offering an insightful literary analysis of the marsiyah, as well as a foreword by Dr Sayyid Amjad H. Shah Naqavi, a preface by S. Rizvi, and an introduction in English by Peter Knapczyk, outlining the general religious, literary, historical, and political context for this important collection of devotional poetry, as well as the aesthetic achievements of Raja Mohammad Amir Ahmad Khan of Mahmudabad in Jawn: Martyr of Karbala Lamented.

 Jawn Martyr of Karbala Lamented is available to purchase, please email the institute to order your copy.